 At the hotel

-WiFi throughout, beach shuttle, swimming pool, golf course, free valet and self-parking.
+WiFi throughout, beach shuttle, swimming pool, golf course.
 In rooms: LG TV, minifridge, tea- and coffee-making facilities, Lavish bath products.

 Our favourite rooms

 The Creekside Studio Suites are cosy and romantic; you’ll have views over the canyons and creek from your private balcony or patio.
 Families will love the Treehouse, which has its own fully-stocked gourmet kitchen with free snacks and all the kit needed to prepare meals; in the open-plan living space, there’s a dining area and a spacious lounge with a queen-size sofa bed and cosy armchairs.
 In addition to loads of indoor space, it has access to a private gazebo, golf course views and space to run around outside too.

 The heated saltwater pool and outdoor hot tub are open to guests all year round.
 The depth of the 1,300sq ft pool ranges from three to eight feet.
 In summer, the pool is flanked by sunloungers, and the adjacent Pond Bar serves cocktails and poolside snacks and plies guests with sun cream.

 Stress-melting Sycamore Spa is perfectly Californian, with a near-seamless flow between its indoor and outdoor spaces, beachy vibes and natural light.
 Visit one of its four treatment rooms (one is just for pampering à deux) to indulge in classic massages, clarifying and hydrating facials, body scrubs and wraps, and even treatments to make your feet beautifully beach-ready.
 The spa uses HydroPeptide, Comfort Zone and Salt of the Earth products in its treatments and there’s a full wellness programme in the works.
 The 24-hour fitness centre is attached, and a variety of fitness classes are on offer, including rejuvenating ‘Rise and Shine Stretch’ sessions.